 The worldwide market for education exports is estimated at US\$30 billion and is expected to triple in size over the next twenty years.
-The primary opportunity for Barbados is in English Language Training (ELT).
-Public and private sector training facilities exist and are exporting to students in the region (Martinique, Venezuela).
+The primary opportunity for Saint Lucia is in Technical and Vocational Education (TVE) programmes such as nursing training.
+More attention is being paid to the export potential in this market segment and strategic direction to its development is required to reach beyond the region to international markets.
+The country also has a good offering as an English Language Training (ELT) destination, but programmes do not currently exist.
 Large markets in the region (Brazil) and the large and growing demand from Asia, especially China, Japan and South Korea, remain untapped.
-The offer of lower cost tuition than the market leaders (UK, US) in an English speaking holiday destination has proved a winning formula for countries such as Malta and should do for Barbados.
-There are opportunities also in technical and vocational education (TVE) aimed principally at the regional market initially but gradually expanding to the US.
-Investment and consolidation to scale up TVE in the public sector will provide the capacity.
-A target of increasing educational exports by US\$ 20 million over 5 years appears realistic.
+The offer of lower cost tuition than the market leaders (UK, US) in an English speaking holiday destination has proved a winning formula for countries such as Malta and Saint Lucia should be able to put together a similar product.
+Investment and consolidation to scale up both TVE and ELT will be required to increase capacity.
+A target of increasing educational exports by US\$4.5 million over 5 years appears realistic.